6 Key Hotel E-commerce Tips: A Cheat Sheet to Drive Direct Business (Updated April 2022)

-We’re halfway through 2015—one of the best years on record in many ways—and still many hotel owners, operators, and marketers ask me: “How can I reduce my dependency on OTA’s and drive more direct bookings?”
+We’re well into the year—one of the best years on record in many ways—and still many hotel owners, operators, and marketers ask: "How can I reduce my dependency on OTAs and drive more direct bookings?"
 While it takes a little bit of effort, the process is actually well understood.
-In fact, you can take a page the most OTA’s playbook and apply those lessons to your own direct presence.
+In fact, you can take a page the most OTAs playbook and apply those lessons to your own direct presence.
 I’ve rounded-up this cheat sheet of 6 hotel e-commerce tips that can help you shift share away from OTA’s and drive more direct business for your hotel:

 1. Create compelling content.

 Your guests really only have two questions when deciding where to stay:

 - "Is your hotel the right choice for this stay?" and,

 Your web content exists to help guests answer their questions and drive them towards a booking decision.
 Your content ought to be your hotel’s best salesperson.
 Update your website content regularly to address common-or not so common-guest questions.
 Even as we start to emerge from the COVID-19 pandemic, guests continue to ask questions about safety and the flexibility of your booking policies.

 Talk to your front-desk staff and your concierges to see what questions they hear from guests, then update your website and your social media presence to include that information.
 If you’re not sure how to create great content for your hotel website, consider partnering with professional social media creators to improve your brand’s story-telling.
 And always ensure that your content contains a call-to-action that encourages guests to learn more, dive deeper, or, best of all, book their stay.